 Mihaylo College of Business and Economics

-The Sophomore Year Experience floor is catered towards helping residents with the unique challenges that sophomores face during their second year.
-The floor focuses on helping sophomores develop both academically and personally.
-Students will learn from a community that will help them engage both as students and citizens of the world.
-The four components of the floor are Study Abroad, Service Learning/Community Service, Writing beyond the First year, and Career planning.
-The program is meant to foster a spirit of learning that encourages students to see their education as more than a means to an end (i.e. finding a job), encouraging students to engage in both personal and professional growth.
+The Second Year Experience floor helps residents with unique challenges that students face during their second year.
+The floor focuses on developing students both academically and personally.
+Participants will learn from a community that will help them engage both as students and citizens of the world.
+The four components of the community are study abroad, community service, writing beyond the first year, and career planning.
+The program is meant to foster a spirit of learning that encourages students to view their education as more than a means to an end (i.e. finding a job), encouraging students to engage in both personal and professional growth.

 University's Honors and Scholars

 The President’s Scholars, University Honors Program and Business Honors Program are a community of scholars who love learning.
 We believe strongly in creating a supportive residential experience that caters to academic excellence for first year students in the Honors Program.
 Programming in this themed floor is designed to facilitate a closely-knit community that fosters involvement, leadership development, academic achievement and fellowship.
 The Honors and Scholars Floor provides a unique community where highly motivated students encourage each other to excel as they share experiences in and out of the classroom.
 The rich, supportive educational environment offers a place where students from diverse backgrounds can enjoy a rich array of academic, co-curricular, and experiential activities.
 Such an environment creates opportunities for students to use their talents and creativity in the service of understanding the world, of communicating effectively with others, and of making a positive difference.